GeneralSyntaxAnomaly/AWS-Cloud-Engineer-Nano-Degree/1_Data_Modeling/notes.md

 ### Denormalization in Apache Cassandra

-Data Modelling in Apache Cassandra:
+Data modeling in Apache Cassandra:

 - Denormalization is not just okay -- it's a must
 - Denormalization must be done for fast reads